 Telomeres are bits of DNA at the ends of each chromosome, and protect the chromosome during cell division.
 Over time, the bits of DNA get shorter, and it’s exacerbated by things like sun exposure.
 When the telomere is too short, it blocks cell division, and leads to aging of your cells, and thus to various ailments and diseases.

-I recently read an interesting book “The Telomere Effect”, by two authors, one of whom received the Nobel prize for her work on telomeres, so it’s quite authoritative.
+The “The Telomere Effect” was written by two authors, one of whom received the Nobel prize for her work on telomeres, so it’s quite authoritative.

 Their view is that

 (a) the length of the telomeres has a direct effect on how we age,